APH10/BIDS/README.md

 # BIDS
 BIDS (Binary Identification of Dependencies with Search).
 The BIDS project will deliver tooling to analyse ELF binaries and extract key features for indexing and searching.
 The tooling to index these binary features in a search engine uses an inverted index.

+**NOTE** that BIDS is not designed to detect the presence of malware; it is intended to help understand the scope of a binary and to support vulnerability analysis activities.

 This project is sponsored by NLNET https://nlnet.nl/project/BIDS/.